webpack/webpack-dev-server/README.md

 If you're twitter-savvy you can tweet [#webpack][hash-url] with your question and someone should be able to reach out and lend a hand.

-If you have discovered a :bug:, have a feature suggestion, or would like to see a modification, please feel free to create an issue on Github. _Note: The issue template isn't optional, so please be sure not to remove it, and please fill it out completely._
+If you have discovered a :bug: have a feature suggestion, or would like to see a modification, please feel free to create an issue on Github. _Note: The issue template isn't optional, so please be sure not to remove it, and please fill it out completely._